jeremypedersen/fcExamples/README.md

 # Structure of this Repository

-Each set of example code is held in a subdirectory, for example `url-to-title` holds a toy Python3 function that takes URLs as input and outputs the contents of the <title> tag on the page pointed to by the input URL.
+Each set of example code is held in a subdirectory, for example `url-to-title` holds a toy Python 3 function that takes URLs as input and outputs the contents of the <title> tag on the page pointed to by the input URL.

 Most examples will include a README explaining how to set up and use the code.